PoignardAzur/poignardazur.github.io/drafts/06-masonry-01-and-my-vision-for-rust-ui.md

 ## The origin story: Qt and fear

+The [Qt framework](https://www.qt.io/) is a C++ toolkit for writing GUI apps.

-In 2019, I spent a year working on a Qt project for an energy company, a diagram editor to be used by electrical engineers.
+In 2019, I spent a year working on a Qt project for an energy company, a diagram editor meant to be used by electrical engineers.
 I was brought in as a consultant late in the project, to fix bugs and add small features before the product shipped.
 I had already worked on Qt projects before, but they were mostly amateur projects, toy examples and the like.
 This was the first GUI project of industrial scale that I worked on, and it was fascinating and/or infuriating to see that my frustrations with Qt still applied.

 Working on an existing Qt codebase was *slow*.